Simplify infrastructure self-service with Blueprints

 • No opportunity for growth (52%)

-On the other hand, the American Institute of Stress lists these as top causes of workplace stress:
+The American Institute of Stress lists the following as the top causes of workplace stress:

 • Workload (46%)